rayct/instagram_clone/README.md

-# Instagram Clone - Unfinished Bugs Need Addressing
+# Instagram Clone - Unfinished!
+## Bugs Need Addressing,  will not compile due to pointer bugs.

 A completely Responsive Instagram App- Works on Android, iOS & Web!